Armero tragedy

 The event was a foreseeable catastrophe exacerbated by the populace's unawareness of the volcano's destructive history; geologists and other experts had warned authorities and media outlets about the danger in the weeks and days leading up to the eruption.
 Hazard maps for the vicinity were prepared but poorly distributed.
 On the day of the eruption, several evacuation attempts were made, but a severe storm restricted communications.
 Many victims stayed in their houses as they had been instructed, believing that the eruption had ended.
 The noise from the storm may have prevented many from hearing the sounds of the eruption until it was too late.

 Nevado del Ruiz has erupted several times since 1985, and continues to threaten up to 500,000 people living along the Combeima, Chinchiná, Coello-Toche, and Guali river valleys.
-A lahar (or group of lahars) similar in size to the 1985 event might travel as far as 100 km from the volcano, and could be triggered by a small eruption.
-To counter this threat, the Colombian government established a specialized office which administer the national system for identification, prevention, preparedness and management of natural disasters, the National Unit for Management of Disasters Risk (Sistema Nacional de Gestión del Riesgo de Desastres).
+A lahar (or group of lahars) similar in size to the 1985 event might travel as far as 100 km from the volcano and could be triggered by a small eruption.
+To counter this threat, the Colombian government established a specialized office which administers the national system for identification, prevention, preparedness and management of natural disasters, the National Unit for Management of Disasters Risk (Sistema Nacional de Gestión del Riesgo de Desastres).
 The United States Geological Survey also created the Volcano Disaster Assistance Program and the Volcano Crisis Assistance Team, which evacuated roughly 75,000 people from the area around Mount Pinatubo before its 1991 eruption.
-All Colombian counties, by law, have a territorial plan that includes identification of natural threats, treatment for building permits and preparedness for prevention and management of natural disasters through planning programs which have helped save lives in many natural disasters since Armero's tragedy.
+All Colombian counties, by law, have a territorial plan that includes the identification of natural threats, treatment for building permits and preparedness for the prevention and management of natural disasters through planning programs which have helped save lives in many natural disasters since Armero's tragedy.

 In 1988, three years after the eruption, Stanley Williams of Louisiana State University stated that, "With the possible exception of Mount St. Helens in the state of Washington, no other volcano in the Western Hemisphere is being watched so elaborately" as Nevado del Ruiz.
 Communities living near the volcano have become wary of volcanic activity: when it erupted in 1989, more than 2,300 people living around it were evacuated.